 You also need to complete and lodge Form 1249 State/Territory sponsorship: Investor Retirement visa (76 kB PDF) with the state or territory in which you wish to be sponsored (other than the Australian Capital Territory).
 The relevant state or territory government agency will sign and stamp the form and return it to you if they agree to sponsor you.
 Once the completed sponsorship form is returned to you it should be lodged along with your application form.

-Lodge your application at the Perth office in Western Australia.
+Lodge your application at the Hobart office in Tasmania.
 Provide all relevant documents and pay the first instalment of the visa application charge when you apply.
 You can pay by credit card, bank cheque or money order made payable to the Department of Immigration and Border Protection.

 Make a Designated Investment